 Grocery shopping can be frustrating, especially if you love fresh produce and other perishables.
-Certain items, like bananas and bread, have a brief shelf life.
+Certain foods — for instance, bananas and bread — have a brief shelf life.
 So, you’re forced to buy in smaller portions.

-But with these items and many others, you can use some simple tricks to extend their useful life.
-Instead of wasting time, money and gas each week, here are some ways to make your groceries last longer.
+Instead of wasting time, money and gas on shopping, here are some ways to make your groceries last longer so you can shop less.

 1. Toss spoiled produce

-Before storing, examine the contents of each bag and promptly remove items that are bruised, overripe or on the brink of spoiling.
-Items in this condition release ethylene gas that could spoil good produce.
+Before storing, examine the contents of each bag and promptly remove (then use, if you can) food that’s bruised, overripe or on the brink of spoiling.
+Fruits and vegetables in this condition release ethylene gas that can spoil the remaining good produce.

 Poke a few holes in those produce bags you get at the grocery store.
-Otherwise, they’ll trap moisture that will cause produce to break down faster.
+Otherwise, they’ll trap the moisture that causes most produce to break down faster.
+(Sometimes you want a tight seal on a plastic storage bag, but not in this case.)

 Just remember to label them so you don’t find yourself eating something that’s been hiding in the back of the freezer for a decade.